-Japan's Kishida to visit Fukushima plant to highlight safety before start of treated water release
+Japan's Kishida visits Fukushima plant to highlight safety before start of treated water release

 South Korean President Yoon Suk Yeol's government recently showed support for the Japanese plan, but he faces criticism at home.
 During a joint news conference at Camp David, Yoon said he backs the IAEA's safety evaluation of the plan but stressed the need for transparent inspection by the international community.

-Kishida said the outreach efforts have made progress, but did not mention a starting date for the water release, which is widely expected to be at the end of August.
-He said the decision will factor in safety preparations and measures for possible reputation damage on the fisheries.
+Kishida said Friday the outreach efforts have made progress, and that the decision will factor in safety preparations and measures for possible reputation damage on the fisheries.

-He is expected to meet representatives from fisheries groups before his ministers decide the date at a meeting next week, Japanese reports say.

-During his visit on Sunday, Kishida is expected to see wastewater filtering and dilution facilities and meet with TEPCO president Tomoaki Kobayakawa and other top officials.

 A massive March 11, 2011, earthquake and tsunami destroyed the Fukushima Daiichi plant’s cooling systems, causing three reactors to melt and contaminating their cooling water.
 The water is collected, filtered and stored in around 1,000 tanks, which will reach their capacity in early 2024.